hetu-script/hetu-script/HETU_SYNTAX.md

 }
 ```

-## Function declaration statement
+## Function

-In Hetu, functions are declared with 'fun', 'proc', 'get', 'set', 'construct'. the function name, parameter list, return type and function body are all optional.
+Function is declared with 'fun', 'proc', 'get', 'set', 'construct'. the function name, parameter list, return type and function body are all optional.
 For functions with no parameters, the empty brackets are also optional.

 ```typescript
 fun doubleIt(n: num): num {